eonist/FileSugar/README.md

 - Add test file in spm resource .bundle
 - Move FileStreamer into it's own repo again?
 - Add more examples to readme?

+## Platforms

+- iOS 17 or later
+- macOS 14 or later